-STORY BELIEFS VALUES BEHAVIOR (ACTIONS) RESULTS GRACE'S BELIEFS ABOUT DIET DURING PREGNANCY Pregnant women should not eat meat.
-It's important to follow traditional beliefs, It is important to avoid having bad things happen during pregnancy.
-Grace does not eat meat during her pregnancy.
-Both Grace and her child are malnourished.
-The baby was very weak when he was born.
-SARAH AND JOHN'S BELIEFS ABOUT CURSES People can use spiritual powers to harm and curse one another.
-Value traditional beliefs and their power Sarah and John are suspicious of their neighbors and argue with them.
+STORY BELIEFS VALUES BEHAVIOR (ACTIONS) RESULTS TAMAONA'S BELIEFS ABOUT HEALING AND HIV Faith and prayer can heal HIV Prayer is powerful.
+There are miraculous healings.
+Tamaona does not seek HIV treatment.
+Tamaona prays for healing.
+Tamaona gives offerings of money for healing prayers.
+Tamaona is ill.
+Tamaona is growing thin.
+SARAH'S BELIEFS ABOUT CURSES People can use spiritual powers to harm and curse one another.
+Value traditional beliefs and their power Sarah is suspicious of their neighbors and argue with them.
 There is less support in the neighborhood for clean-up day.
-Sarah and John have bad relationships with their neighbors.
+Sarah has bad relationships with their neighbors.
 BELIEFS ABOUT ANCESTORS Traditional spiritual practices are the most powerful source of help and protect a person from evil.
-Value traditional beliefs over their religious beliefs.
-Sarah spends her money on rituals instead of using it for family needs.
-Sarah lacks money for things that would definitely benefit her family (fertilizer, the clinic)-the rituals do not bring a benefit.
+Value traditional beliefs over help from clinic and hospitals Value familiar people and rituals over help at clinics Timve spends his money on rituals instead of using it for test at a clinic or hospital.
+Timve quits HIV treatment.
+Timve grows ill.
+Timve feels the clinic cannot meet his needs.